BryceWDesign/ahis-autonomic-hull-integrity-system/CONTRIBUTING.md

 - Risk transparency: are new risks documented?

 ## License and permission
-By submitting contributions, you agree your changes may be incorporated under the repository’s licensing terms.
-If you cannot accept that, do not submit a contribution.
+By submitting a contribution to this repository, you agree that your contribution will be licensed under the Apache License 2.0, unless you explicitly state otherwise in writing before submission.

 ## Reporting security issues
 See `SECURITY.md`.
 Do not open public issues for vulnerabilities.